VES CLI Utility

 Content for the Vault Item is to be retrieved from FILE.

-Vault Items in VESvault repository are subject to 16K soft size limit.
+Vault Items in the VESvault repository are subject to a 16K soft size limit.
 For large files, stream encryption should be used.
 See -e, -d, -P and -C.

 -ip, -ipf FILE

-Share the Vault Items with specified Vaults identified by Vault URIs, [ves:][//domain/]externalId/[userRef].
-Any previously existing shares will other vaults will remain intact.
+Share the Vault Item with the specified Vaults identified by Vault URIs, [ves:][//domain/]externalId/[userRef].
+Any previously existing shares with other Vaults will remain intact.

 Stop sharing the Vault Item with the Vaults identified by URIs.
 Sharing with any other Vaults will remain intact.

-Share the Vault Items with the Vaults identified by the URIs, and only with these Vaults.
+Share the Vault Item with the Vaults identified by the URIs, and only with these Vaults.
 Previously existing shares with any other Vaults will be removed.

 The list of URIs must include the creator's Vault, otherwise the API will reject the action.